robert/robert.github.com/_posts/2015-08-06-migrating-bajillions-of-database-records-at-stripe.md

     end
 {% endhighlight %}

-## 1.2 Start dark-writing to the LegalEntity
+## 1.2 Start double-writing to the LegalEntity

-We begin by dark-writing all writes to the relevant Merchant and AccountApplication properties to the LegalEntity equivalent.
+We begin by double-writing all writes to the relevant Merchant and AccountApplication properties to the LegalEntity equivalent.
 For example, when we write to `Merchant#owner_first_name`, we also write to `LegalEntity#first_name`.
 Note that we have not yet migrated old data to the LegalEntity, so the Merchant and AccountApplication remain the source of truth.

 With the utmost of care, we use some meta-programming magic: